mjmcfalls/mcfalls.me/content/post/negotiation_anything_david_arrington.md

 draft: false
 ---

-I saw ["How to Be an Effective Leader While Under Pressure With David Arrington"](https://pca.st/8noiiqgk) on the Negotiate Anything podcast popup in my feed while I catching up on my podcasts from the holidays
+I saw ["How to Be an Effective Leader While Under Pressure With David Arrington"](https://pca.st/8noiiqgk) on the Negotiate Anything podcast popup in my feed while I was catching up on my podcasts from the holidays
 Kwame's podcast typically makes my must-listen list, because his conversations are full of helpful conversation tips and negotiation skills.
 Near the end of the podcast David Arrington makes a comment about leadership that resounds with me after my 2020:
 >"You have these folks that say I'm not a motivator, I'm not a nurturer.
 Then I'm going to say, you’re not a leader.
 I'm going to say you’re a manager.
 You help people get places.
 You're not leading them anywhere though.
 They are doing a job for you.
 They are not working with you."